 Welcome to Blyton Class and another busy term.
 Important information about our class routines, PE timetables and our expectations for reading and learning at home can be found below.

 At Yewdale, we offer a rich, broad and balanced curriculum.
-Please find below an overview of our current geography based topic ‘Hip Hip Hooray!
-We're off on holiday!
+Please find below an overview of our current history based topic ‘Move It!
 In this topic, children will understand that maps are aerial persepctives of the things we see on the ground as we move from A to B. They will begin to explore the features of maps, and know that human features, natural features and places of interest are represented on maps using symbols and pictures.
 They will use compass points to solve problems and have a go at mapping our school and local area.
 Our curriculum overview shows all of the learning skills children in Year One will be developing in each subject this half term.

 Blyton News - Read All About It!